aayushrangwala/ThoughtWorks-HTTP-Hunt/README.md

 How to Use:

 Just import the project in Eclipse, replace the placeholders with the actual credentials (UserID and host IP) and RUN!!!

+## PS: The code is not working, have to leave it in the middle due to time issues.
+But you can get the idea how to approach the game and also the actual logical functions whcih solves each stage should be working properly